ryancodes16/SalesTrackerScript/README.md

 Running total on sales for each individual part.

+Creates a financial summary tab that shows each part number along with the sales and quantity sold per that part.
+There is also a total sales number shown and total quantity shown.
+The date range of sales is included at the top.

 Good for financial analysis on a company's sales for each part type.

 Features to come: -Automatically create graphs and charts